Wednesday, 29 April 2015

 Saturday, 11 April 2015

 What happened next was to become one of the most significant outbreaks of civil disorder in 20th Century London.
 Police continued operating their hated 'sus' laws, where in order to stop someone, police only needed suspicion.
-At the time the police were excempt from the Race Relations Act, and many people targeted were from the ethnic community, which led to accusations of racial prejudice.
+At the time the police were exempt from the Race Relations Act, and many people targeted were from the ethnic community, which led to accusations of racial prejudice.

 After arrests were made tensions rose again, igniting violence which spread across the streets.
 The streets of Brixton became a battle zone.
 After police arrived in full riot gear, people started gathering to throw makeshift petrol bombs and set light to police cars.

 After the riots a police enquiry was held under Lord Scarman that held that policing in a civil society can only succeed with the consent of the community.
-But 4 years later the Police shot Mrs Cherry Grove, in error, causing again disturbances in the area.
+But 4 years later the Police shot Mrs Cherry Grove, , causing again disturbances in the area.
 There have been many many miscarriages of justice since.

 Guns of Brixton -the Clash, with collage of Brixton riots.